Corporate Tax Planning Strategies

 Rehabilitation tax credit

-Qualified expenses incurred in the rehabilitation of certified historic structures are eligible for a credit of 20% of such expenses.
+Qualified expenses incurred for the rehabilitation of certified historic structures are eligible for a 20% credit.
 The credit is claimed in five equal annual installments beginning with the year in which the rehabilitated property is placed in service.

 What income exclusions are available?

 Stock acquisitions that qualify as “small business stock” under §1202 are subject to special exclusion rules upon their sale as long as a five-year holding period is satisfied.
 S corporation stock does not qualify for the exclusion.
-A 100% gain exclusion applies for qualified small business stock acquired after Sept.
+A noncorporate taxpayer may exclude 100% of gain from the sale of qualified small business stock acquired after Sept.
 27, 2010, and held for more than five years.
 A 75% exclusion applies for qualified small business stock acquired after Feb.
 17, 2009, and before Sept.
 28, 2010 (and held for at least five years).
 A 50% exclusion applies for qualified small business stock acquired before Feb.
 18, 2009 (and held for at least five years).

 What business deductions are available?